Tagline: Where shopping will cost you an arm and a leg.

 For a machine whose sole purpose is to restrain and reprimand, it is certainly surprising that the designers decided to install a plethora of deadly weapons, including razor sharp implements and lasers that with one direct hit can make a human head explode like a watermelon.
 For the group of teenagers who decide to sneak into the mall after hours for some premarital sex, this superfluous oversight could not have come at a worse time.

-Luckily for them, they have resourceful final girl Alison Parks (Kelli Maroney) to fall back on, a cutesy All-American chick with mammary glands of steel who would land the lead based on the director’s real-life infatuation with her.
+Luckily for them, they have resourceful final girl Alison Parks (Kelli Maroney) to fall back on, a cutesy All-American chick with mammary glands of steel who would land the lead based on the director’s real-life infatuation with her, and who proves the perfect acquisition for a flick of such tonal aspirations.

 Featuring one of the best and most misleading promotional posters of the era, the movie would later achieve cult status due to its schlocky practical effects and all round cheapo charm―particularly that of its tin-man antagonists.
 Not only are the killbots dubiously designed, they snap their little claws with unabashed glee whenever they dispose of a fresh victim.
 They even have their own cute catchphrase, making them the most acerbic androids this side of The Terminator.